Amsterdam/design-system/CONTRIBUTING.md

 ## Cooperation with NL Design System

 This repository is part of the [NL Design System](https://nldesignsystem.nl/).
 When you contribute to this project you allow your contributions to be made a part of the NL Design System component library.
-For more information, please read about [the contribution model of the NL Design System](https://nldesignsystem.nl/meedoen/estafettemodel/).
+For more information, please read about [their contribution model](https://nldesignsystem.nl/meedoen/estafettemodel/).